IBM-Cloud/docs/dedicated/index.md

 {{site.data.keyword.Bluemix_notm}} Dedicated comes with all included {{site.data.keyword.Bluemix_notm}} runtimes and 64 GB of compute resources memory.

-In addition, there is a set of services and components that are included or optional.
+In addition, there is a set of services that are available as {{site.data.keyword.Bluemix_notm}} Dedicated services.
+Review the following table to see what is included and what is available for you to purchase.

 *Table 1.
 Dedicated Services*